mrutkows/ow-kn-demo/action-basics.md

     _The JavaScript file might contain additional functions.
 However, by convention, a function called `main` is the default entry point for the action._
     {% endhint %}

-2. Create an action from the following JavaScript function.
-For this example, the action is called `hello`.
+2. Create an action from the 'hello.js' JavaScript function naming it `hello`:

     ```bash
     ibmcloud fn action create hello hello.js
     ```

-3. List the actions that you have created:
+3. List all actions; it should show the `hello` action you just created:

     ```bash
     ibmcloud fn action list